lasyard/lasys/README.md

 define('SITE', 'unknown');        // For multi-site deployment.
 ```

-The values defined above are also the default values.
+The values defined above are default values.

+There must be a directory named `configs` in the root of your project to put your config files.
+Config files are `.php` files.